-The UE and the network must support both IPv4 and IPv6 for all protocols that are used for the VoIP application: SIP, SDP, RTP, RTCP and XCAP/HTTP.
-At PS attach, the UE must request the PDN type: IPv4v6, as specified in section 5.3.1.1 in 3GPP TS 23.401 [10].
-If both IPv4 and IPv6 addresses are assigned for the UE, the UE must prefer the IPv6 address type when the UE discovers the P-CSCF.
+The UE and the network must support both IPv4 and IPv6 for all protocols that are used: SIP, SDP, RTP, RTCP and XCAP/HTTP.
+At initial attach and PDN connection establishment, the UE must request the PDN type IPv4v6, as specified in section 5.3.1.1 of 3GPP TS 23.401 [10] and section 6.2.2 of 3GPP TS 24.301 [17].
+If both IPv4 and IPv6 addresses are assigned by the network to the UE, the UE must prefer the IPv6 address type when the UE discovers the P-CSCF.
+If only an IPv4 address or only IPv6 address is assigned by the network to the UE then the network must send ESM cause #50 "PDN type IPv4 only allowed" or #51 "PDN type IPv6 only allowed", respectively, to the UE and the UE must not request another PDN connection to the APN utilised in the initial attach or PDN connection establishment for the other IP version, as specified in section 6.2.2 of 3GPP Release 12 TS 24.301 [17].

-After the UE has discovered the P-CSCF and registered to IMS with a particular IPv4 or IPv6 address, the UE must use this IP address for all SIP communication as long as the IMS registration is valid.
+After the UE has discovered the P-CSCF and registered to IMS with a particular IPv4 or IPv6 address, the UE must use this IP address for all SIP communication for as long as the IMS registration is valid.
 For all SDP and RTP/RTCP communication, the UE must use the IPv4 address used for SIP communication or an IPv6 address with the IPv6 prefix same as the IPv6 prefix of the IPv6 address used for SIP communication.

-Note:

-There are certain situations where interworking between IP versions is required.
+Note: There are certain situations where interworking between IP versions is required.
 These include, for instance, roaming and interconnect between networks using different IP versions.
 In those cases, the network needs to provide the interworking in a transparent manner to the UE.